methodgames/methodgames.github.io/roleplay.md

             - If Patrol Helicopter damages another player's base you are required to inform an admin to help seal and repair the base.
             - If you have not hit it and it falls and damages your base, please let an admin know and we can help you with repairs.
         - Players who have hit the Patrol Helicopter and die to it are not lootable until the Patrol Helicopter is taken down; you cannot kill other players who are actively trying to take the Patrol Helicopter down.
-        - Please make use of the time between the Patrol Helicopter spawening (as indicated by both audio and visuaul cues) and its takedown to find a safe location if you prefer to avoid PVP encounters.
+        - Please make use of the time between the Patrol Helicopter spawning (as indicated by both audio and visual cues) and its takedown to find a safe location if you prefer to avoid PVP encounters.
     - **Patrol Helicopter PVP:**
         - Your base may be used as cover by people in the area who are currently in PVP after the Patrol Helicopter has fallen.
         - <p style="margin-bottom: 5px;">The new life rule does not apply to Patrol Helicopter PVP.</p>
     - **Behavior:**
         - **Players are expected to prioritize obtaining loot from the crates as the primary objective, with PVP encounters naturally emerging as a product of the event.**
-        - **Players should refrain from manipulating loot by leaving items, swapping items, or adding items to crates, as this behvaior will be considered baiting.**
+        - **Players should refrain from manipulating loot by leaving items, swapping items, or adding items to crates, as this behavior will be considered baiting.**
         - **Players should not avoid looting with the intention of baiting or prolonging PVP encounters.**
         - **Unfair or exploitative behavior may result in disciplinary measures.**
         - **Players are encouraged to report instances when these behavior rules are not followed.
 Patterns of behavior Questionable actions that are reported will be subject to judgment by admins.